 To retain humidity, place the container in a clear plastic bag and seal it.
 Place the bag in indirect light.
 Check the cutting weekly for resistance when pulled.
-Transplant Vigna caracalla snail vine in the fall before cold weather comes.
+Transplant Vigna caracalla snail vine in the fall before the cold weather comes.

 Snail Vine Care

-Snail vines grow quickly, once established, and will rapidly cover a trellis or a wall.
+Snail vines grow quickly once established and will rapidly cover a trellis or a wall.
 Due to its rapid growth, the plant may need to be trimmed as part of your snail vine care to keep it under control.

-Organic fertilizer may be applied during the growing season; however, it is not essential.
+Organic fertilizer may be applied during the growing season, however, it is not essential.
 Snail vines also require regular water.